mpenet/pact/README.md

 /!\ WIP - everything is subject to change

-Generate json-schema  from clojure specs.
+Tiny libary allowing you to generate json-schema from clojure specs.

 # Rationale